lucasjoliveau/doc/en/applications/finance/fiscal_localizations/argentina.md

   2. the structure and data of the electronic invoice file.

-![A AFIP POS System field which is available on Sales journals in Odoo.](../../../_images/sales-journal.png)
+![A AFIP POS System field which is available on Sales journals in Konvergo ERP.](../../../_images/sales-journal.png)

 ##### Web services

 **Web services** help generate invoices for different purposes.
 Below are a few options to choose from:

-  * wsfev1: Electronic Invoice: is the most common service, which is used to generate invoices for document types A, B, C, M with no detail per item;
+  * **wsfev1: Electronic Invoice** : is the most common service, which is used to generate invoices for document types A, B, C, M with no detail per item;

-  * wsbfev1: Electronic Fiscal Bond: is for those who invoice capital goods and wish to access the benefit of the Electronic Tax Bonds granted by the Ministry of Economy.
+  * **wsbfev1: Electronic Fiscal Bond** : is for those who invoice capital goods and wish to access the benefit of the Electronic Tax Bonds granted by the Ministry of Economy.
 For more details go to: [Fiscal Bond](https://www.argentina.gob.ar/acceder-un-bono-por-fabricar-bienes-de-capital);

-  * wsfexv1: Electronic Exportation Invoice: is used to generate invoices for international customers and transactions that involve exportation processes, the document type related is type “E”.
+  * **wsfexv1: Electronic Exportation Invoice** : is used to generate invoices for international customers and transactions that involve exportation processes, the document type related is type “E”.

 ![Web Services.](../../../_images/web-services.png)

 Here are some useful fields to know when working with web services:

-  * AFIP POS Number: is the number configured in the AFIP to identify the operations related to this AFIP POS;
+  * **AFIP POS Number** : is the number configured in the AFIP to identify the operations related to this AFIP POS;

-  * AFIP POS Address: is the field related to the commercial address registered for the POS, which is usually the same address as the company.
+  * **AFIP POS Address** : is the field related to the commercial address registered for the POS, which is usually the same address as the company.
 For example, if a company has multiple stores (fiscal locations) then the AFIP will require the company to have one AFIP POS per location.
 This location will be printed in the invoice report;

-  * Unified Book: when the AFIP POS System is Preimpresa, then the document types (applicable to the journal) with the same letter will share the same sequence.
+  * **Unified Book** : when the AFIP POS System is Preimpresa, then the document types (applicable to the journal) with the same letter will share the same sequence.
 For example:

     * Invoice: FA-A 0001-00000002;